YashaswiniSampath/CustomerReviewAnalysis-and-ProductRecommendation/README.md

 # Customer Review Analysis and Product Recommendation Project

-This project implements a comprehensive approach to analyze customer reviews, extract insights, and provide tailored product recommendations based on user preferences.
-The project employs sentiment analysis, natural language processing (NLP), clustering, and K-Nearest Neighbors (KNN) techniques to achieve accurate and efficient results.
+This project focuses on analyzing customer reviews to uncover insights and recommend products based on user preferences.
+Using NLP, sentiment analysis, clustering, and KNN, it identifies trends in customer feedback, groups similar products, and suggests items users might like.
+The system combines collaborative and content-based filtering to make recommendations more personalized.

 ## Project Overview